Montrose Thomas Burrows: Career

 Upon returning to Carrel’s laboratory Burrows initiated Harrison’s methods and went on to make significant improvements to Harrison’s original techniques.

 These improvements include the substitution of blood plasma for lymph and the addition of embryo extract in the tissue culture medium that improved the growth of tissue cultures.

 In 1911 while Burrows was an instructor in anatomy at the Cornell Clinic, he and Carrel published their combined work.
 One significant innovation was the method they developed for serial activation of tissues in culture.
 This technique demonstrated that growth of tissues could be maintained for prolonged periods of time.
 Among the propositions was the idea that their chick heart cultures could live indefinitely by continuous application of their methods.
 Their batch of cultures lasted from 1912 to 1946.
 Because the tissue cultures far outlived their organisms, they were deemed “immortal.”

 Burrows and Carrel went on to expand the application of their tissue culture techniques to additional types of tissues including: adult tissues, tissues of mammalian origin, and cancerous tissues from chicks and humans.

 Over his lifetime, Burrows’ research carried him to the several medical centers in America.
 Besides the Rockefeller Institute in New York, he traveled to Yale University, then to Cornell Clinic in 1911.
 He became Associate Professor of Surgery at Washington University in St. Louis from 1919 to 1927 and Head Pathologist at Barnes Hospital.
 In 1920 he was named research director at the Barnard Free Skin and Cancer Hospital (now affiliated with the Washington University School of Medicine).
 It was while he was at the Bernard hospital that Dr. Burrows conducted extensive studies on the etiology and pathophysiology of various cancers and also worked on surgical treatments for cancer, a field of study he pursued for the rest of his career.
-In 1925 while working at Barnes with Dr. Charles G. Johnston, Dr. Burrows coauthored the study "The Action of Oils in the Production of Tumors: With a Definition of the Cause of Cancer."
+In 1925 while working at Barnes with Charles G. Johnston, Burrows coauthored the study "The Action of Oils in the Production of Tumors: With a Definition of the Cause of Cancer."